Become a donor to Privacy First

 With your support you help a small team of hardworking people who diligently protect the autonomy and privacy of every Dutch citizen.
 We conduct thorough research, organize events, build coalitions, maintain a network of volunteers and stakeholders and influence politics.
 If necessary, we take legal action.

-If you, as an organization, also value your own choices in a free society, become a corporate donor or partner and support the mission of the Privacy First Foundation.
-We are an independent foundation with the important goal of preserving and promoting the right to privacy.
-This also fits with Corporate Social Responsibility!
+If your organisation own choices in a free environment also care, then become a corporate donor or partner and support Privacy First's mission.
+We are an independent foundation with the aim of preserving and promoting the right to privacy.
+This also fits with Corporate Social Responsibility of organisations.

-Donations are used for research into important topics to clarify developments, to determine positions and to conduct lobbying activities about which we then publish.
+Donations are used for, among other things, researching topics to provide interpretation on current developments, defining positions and lobbying on which we then publish.

 Privacy First has ANBI status which allows donors to deduct their donation from income or corporate tax.